AaltoSciComp/python-for-scicomp/content/binder.rst

     - Go to https://zenodo.org/account/settings/github/,  or the Upload page (https://zenodo.org/deposit), you will find your repo is listed
     - Click on the repo, Zenodo will redirect you to a page that contains a DOI for your repo will the information that you added to the repo.
     - You can edit the archive on Zenodo and/or publish a new version of your software.
     - It is recommended that you add a description for your repo and fill in other metadata in the edit page.
+Instead of editing metadata manually, you can also add a ``.zenodo.json`` file to your repo and Zenodo will infer the metadata from this file.
     - Your code is now published on a Github public repository and archived on Zenodo.
     - Update the README file in your repository with the newly created zenodo badge.